Ru-Pirie/ru-pirie/README.md

 # Ru-Pirie

 ## About Me
 Hi there!
 My name is Rubens.
-I'm an electrical and electronic engineering student at The University of Southampton.
-I
+I'm an Electrical and Electronic Engineering student at The University of Southampton.

 I love a good bit of hardware design but also enjoy some programming from time to time.